coverclock/com-diag-hazer/README.md

 up implementing the inter-board communication channel on the Raspberry Pi, I don't need the support for various radio technologies that both the Ardusimple and the Ublox boards provide.

+### Issues

+Note that the UDP data stream is not encrypted, nor is the source of the datagrams authenticated, so this mechanism is not secure.
+It should be.
+I'm pondering how best to accomplish that.

+Datagram Transport Layer Security (DTLS) provides encryption and authentication for UDP protocols by adapting TLS (SSL) to datagram semantics, specifically dealing with lost or reordered packets.
+Unfortunately in doing so, DTLS eliminates the very advantages that caused me to choose UDP over TCP.

 ## Google Maps